 The information in this document is up-to-date with the existing EU regulations that are applicable at the time of writing.
 It is the MS Administrations and the contractors' responsibility to be aware of other general or specific regulations applicable in their respective Member States.

-Technical Recommendations regarding the different phases of the work are also available on the WikiCAP website1
+Technical Recommendations regarding the different phases of the work are also available on the WikiCAP website.
+It is suggested also to refer to the technical specifications regarding the VHR and HR imagery used for the CWRS